CiscoDevNet/NSO-Containers-Reservable-Sandbox/README.md

 ### Memory changes

 The VM used by the sandbox had to be tweaked to avoid the _Linux Out Of Memory Killer_ kill NSO without any clue.
+This is documented on the [Containerized NSO](https://developer.cisco.com/docs/nso/guides/containerized-nso/#administrative-information) documentation, under _NSO System Dump and Disable Memory Overcommit_.

 Under `/etc/sysctl.conf` we added these lines.